IIHF World Championship 2026 Betting Preview: Predictions, Odds, & Best Bets

 From 2019 to 2022, the Finns won two gold medals and one silver in three tournaments.
 Since then, however, they have failed to finish inside the top four.

 The current IIHF World Championship odds reflect this downturn, with Finland now listed only as the fifth favorite to win the tournament.
-However, they are going to have a chance for an upset if other team’s stars don’t show up to play.
+However, while the USA should still win Group A, they aren’t bringing their best roster, which leaves the door open for Finland and Switzerland.

 IIHF 2026 Group B Preview and Predictions